 Watch for the street or sidewalk artists with the huge chalked picture of the Mona Lisa at their knees or on easels.
 Notice their studied faces, how they hold the colored chalk just so.
 With great deliberation, they add a few strokes here, maybe just a touch there.
 Then they sit back and look at the work with what is clearly an artistic spirit.
 If any street performers deserve some of your money, surely it these people, the true and pained artists.
 What a sham.
 Once you know what’s going on, it’s incredible to watch these people.
 If you get up early enough, you’ll see them arrive.
 They bring the Mona Lisa rolled up under their arm.
 They lay it out in a prominent place on the sidewalk and then tape it down.
 Then they sit by it ALL DAY with that incredibly good suffering-artist look, always about to add a little color here or there, pausing, considering, choosing another color etc. Perhaps they do deserve your money for being such great fakes, but certainly not for being artists.

-In reality, she's lying!
+In reality, she’s lying!
 This is just a scam to take money from westerners.
-These scam artists can always be found in tourist areas with that worried just-robbed look, wandering the streets: in search or her recently lost baggage, or yet another gullible tourist?
+These scam artists can always be found in tourist areas with that worried just-robbed look, wandering the streets: in search or their recently lost baggage, or yet another gullible tourist?
 You be the judge.

 The most common con is really a sleight-of-hand trick, and it is performed to virtuosity by bogus black market money changers on the streets of cities all over the world.
 You probably owe it to yourself to learn a humbling lesson from these experts at least once, but don’t try it with any more money than you would burn.
 There are probably at least a dozen different sleight-of-hand tricks that can be executed when changing money.
 I don’t know them all, but I will warn you that if you get yourself into this situation, you will very likely come out a big loser.